Best of the Beach Boys Vol. 2: Track listing

 The Duophonic version of the album features true stereo mixes of "Long Tall Texan", "Don't Worry Baby" and "Little Saint Nick".

 "Please Let Me Wonder" and "Little Saint Nick" do not appear on the cassette tape version.

 Best of The Beach Boys Vol. 2 (Capitol (D) 2706) hit number 50 in the US during a 22-week tenure.
 In the UK, it reached number 3.

 British version

-The British version of Best of The Beach Boys Vol. 2 was released in mid-1967 with 14 songs, instead of the usual 12 found on American albums.
+The British version of Best of the Beach Boys Vol. 2 was released in mid-1967 with 14 songs, instead of the usual 12 found on American albums.

-The following songs were found on the British version of Best of The Beach Boys Vol. 2: